 We have two cases when it comes to the application of pressure in daily life

 - Case 1:- Small area resulting in greater pressure

 - Case 2:- Large area resulting in smaller pressure

 Few applications of application of pressure in our daily life are

-- The area of sharp edge of knife, scissor or handsaws are much less then blunt edge.
-So, for same total force pressure is more for sharp edges than the blunt one.
-Hence sharp knife, scissors etc, cuts easily than a blunt one.
+- The area of the sharp edge of a knife, scissor, or handsaw is much less than the blunt edge.
+So, for same total force pressure is more for sharp edges than the blunt ones.
+Hence sharp knives, scissors, etc, cut more easily than blunt ones.

-- Broad handles in bags and suitcases are provided for the comfort.
-Broad handles have large area.
-So, the pressure exerted on hands and shoulders would be small while carrying the bags and the suitcases.
+- Broad handles in bags and suitcases are provided for comfort.
+Broad handles have a large area.
+So, the pressure exerted on the hands and shoulders would be small while carrying the bags and the suitcases.

-- Trucks carrying heavy loads have more than four tyres.
-More tyres in case of trucks increase the area of contact with the road.
-This results in reduced pressure on the tyres.
+- Trucks carrying heavy loads have more than four tires.
+More tires in the case of trucks increase the area of contact with the road.
+This results in reduced pressure on the tires.

 - On squeezing the rubber top on the dropper the air is squeezed out.
-Now when you put the tip of dropper into the liquid and stop squeezing the top, the low pressure inside inl flows inside and fill the void.
-The ink stays in dropper due to the lower pressure in the tube than the external atmospheric pressure.
+Now when you put the tip of the dropper into the liquid and stop squeezing the top, due to the low pressure inside ink flows inside and fills the void.
+The ink stays in the dropper due to the lower pressure in the tube than the external atmospheric pressure.

 Infographic given below lists pressure and its applications in daily life with images so that you can relate to the concept